Canon EF Lens to Sony E-mount T Speed Booster ULTRA 0.71x II

 - Auto magnify (lens with distance information support required)

-- Auto "APS-C Size Capture" on full-frame cameras.
+- Auto "APS-C Size Capture" on full-frame cameras with Canon EF-S lenses and many third-party DX lenses.

 - Full-frame lens required.
 EF-S/DX/DC/Di II lenses are NOT supported.